 - Decentralizing the supply chain.
 “Putting all your eggs in one basket”, so to speak, can make it incredibly challenging to quickly pivot or bounce back from disruption.
 Recent trade tensions and the COVID-19 pandemic are impacting supply chains around the world, but diversifying labor and capital allows businesses to more nimbly respond without interrupting normal operations.

 There are many ways companies can improve their financial resiliency and foster broader resiliency across the supply chain.
 One is multi-funder supply chain finance, which creates and amplifies financial resiliency for both buyers and suppliers.
 It allows buyers to free up cash that would otherwise be trapped within the supply chain while also enabling suppliers to get paid early so they can accelerate their own cash flow.
 It’s also less risky than bank-led supply chain finance programs that typically rely on a single source of funding – especially in the current liquidity climate where banks are under increased stress and are more likely to exit a market or pull back funding.
-With multi-funder supply chain finance, buyers and suppliers have immediate access to the liquidity required to fund and navigate disruption and change – both of which show no signs of slowing in 2020.
+With multi-funder supply chain finance, buyers and suppliers have immediate access to the liquidity required to navigate disruption and change – both of which show no signs of slowing in 2021.